BoomDAO/ICP.NET/src/Agent/API.md

 The public key of the identity that has delegated authority

-<a name='M-EdjCase-ICP-Agent-Models-DelegationChain-CreateAsync-EdjCase-ICP-Agent-DerEncodedPublicKey,EdjCase-ICP-Agent-Identities-IIdentity,EdjCase-ICP-Candid-Models-ICTimestamp,System-Collections-Generic-List{EdjCase-ICP-Candid-Models-Principal},System-Collections-Generic-List{EdjCase-ICP-Candid-Models-Principal}-'></a>
+<a name='M-EdjCase-ICP-Agent-Models-DelegationChain-Create-EdjCase-ICP-Agent-DerEncodedPublicKey,EdjCase-ICP-Agent-Identities-IIdentity,EdjCase-ICP-Candid-Models-ICTimestamp,System-Collections-Generic-List{EdjCase-ICP-Candid-Models-Principal},System-Collections-Generic-List{EdjCase-ICP-Candid-Models-Principal}-'></a>
-### CreateAsync(keyToDelegateTo,delegatingIdentity,expiration,targets,senders) `method`
+### Create(keyToDelegateTo,delegatingIdentity,expiration,targets,senders) `method`

 ##### Summary